JOHN OSLER FINE ART

 VIDEO FOR PBS DETROIT PERFORMS

-John, as the son of an illustrator and an art teacher, grew up in Detroit surrounded by art.
+John, the son of an illustrator and an art teacher grew up in Detroit surrounded by art.

 John worked for 30 years in national advertising photography before turning to painting.
 During this time, he founded Midcoast Studios and Spike Osler Photography.